nabinno/dojo/datacamp/introduction_to_nosql.md

 ```
 [ ]CREATE  TABLE ...
 AS: best-used when loading the very first data into a Snowflake data warehouse, where no other tables currently exist.
 [ ]COPY INTO: typically used when writing the results of a Snowflake query to a new table.
 [x]CREATE TABLE ...
-AS: Snowflake's syntax that allows for a table to be created from the results of another query, against existing tables or views.
+AS: Snowflakes syntax that allows for a table to be created from the results of another query, against existing tables or views.
 [x]COPY INTO: used when loading data from a file to a Snowflake table.
 ```